awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-attributes.md

-# Supported PKCS \#11 Attributes<a name="pkcs11-attributes"></a>
+# Supported attributes<a name="pkcs11-attributes"></a>

 A key object can be a public, private, or secret key\.
 Actions permitted on a key object are specified through attributes\.
 Attributes are defined when the key object is created\.
-When you use CloudHSM's PKCS \#11 SDK, we assign default values as specified by the PKCS \#11 standard\.
+When you use the PKCS \#11 library, we assign default values as specified by the PKCS \#11 standard\.

-**Note**
-CloudHSM does not support all attributes listed in the PKCS \#11 specification\.
+AWS CloudHSM does not support all attributes listed in the PKCS \#11 specification\.
 We are compliant with the specification for all attributes we support\.
 These attributes are listed in the respective tables\.

 Cryptographic functions such as `C_CreateObject`, `C_GenerateKey`, `C_GenerateKeyPair`, `C_UnwrapKey`, and `C_DeriveKey` that create, modify, or copy objects take an attribute template as one of their parameters\.
 For more information about passing an attribute template during object creation, see [Generate keys through PKCS \#11 library](https://github.com/aws-samples/aws-cloudhsm-pkcs11-examples/blob/master/src/generate/generate.c#L24-L183) sample\.

-## Interpreting the PKCS \#11 Attributes Table<a name="pkcs11-attributes-interpreting"></a>
+## Interpreting the PKCS \#11 library attributes table<a name="pkcs11-attributes-interpreting"></a>

-The PKCS \#11 table contains a list of attributes that differ by key types\.
+The PKCS \#11 library table contains a list of attributes that differ by key types\.
 It indicates whether a given attribute is supported for a particular key type when using a specific cryptographic function with AWS CloudHSM\.

 **Legend:**
 + ✔ indicates that CloudHSM supports the attribute for the specific key type\.